ARMmbed/mbed-os-example-tls/README.md

 ### Other hardware

-Although the only board supported by these examples is K64F, they should work on any mbed enabled hardware, if it has proper hardware entropy source, and this entropy source is integrated with mbed TLS.
+Although the only board supported by these examples is K64F, they should work on any mbed enabled hardware, if it has a hardware entropy source, and this entropy source is integrated with mbed TLS.
 The single example that does not need an entropy source is `hashing`.

 If your board has no hardware entropy source or its entropy source is not integrated with mbed TLS, but you want to try these examples anyway, then you may want to consider compiling mbed TLS without real entropy sources.

-*Warning!* Without proper entropy sources mbed TLS does not provide any security whatsoever.
-If you still want to compile mbed TLS without real entropy sources, then consult the section "How to test without entropy sources" in the mbed TLS Porting Guide.
+*Warning!* Without entropy sources mbed TLS does not provide any security whatsoever.
+If you still want to compile mbed TLS without entropy sources, then consult the section "How to test without entropy sources" in the mbed TLS Porting Guide.

 ## Required software
 * [mbed CLI](https://github.com/ARMmbed/mbed-cli) - to build the example program.
 To learn how to build mbed OS applications with mbed CLI, see the [user guide](https://github.com/ARMmbed/mbed-cli/blob/master/README.md)